thulab/iot-benchmark/README.md

 If you need to benchmark an older IoTDB version, switch to the corresponding `rel/iotdb_xxx` branch first, and then compile the package on that branch.

-Use the following command to complete the construction of iot-benchmark through Maven:
+Use the following command to complete the construction of IoT Benchmark through Maven:

 ```
 mvn clean package -Dmaven.test.skip=true